-Spotlight defaults to showing Contacts from a devices address book as the top search results, which may be helpful but that same feature already exists when searching through Contacts anyway.
-To get the most out of Spotlight, take the time to change the search priority of results so that what you are most likely to … Read More
+The iOS Spotlight Search feature defaults to showing Contacts from a devices address book as the top search results, which may be helpful, but that same feature already exists when searching through Contacts anyway.
+What if you want to show matching apps first instead?
+Or maybe you want to list emails or messages as the … Read More

 Searching the file system for a specific document or file is easy and very fast.
 Though most users are best served using Spotlight from the menubar, there are times when either Spotlight isn’t working, you need more paramaters, you’re working in the Terminal, or Searching For Files with find The find command is very fast … Read More

 For those of us who have a bunch of apps contained within iOS folders, it’s fairly easy to misplace apps that aren’t used often.
 To quickly find out what folder contains an app, just swipe to the right of the iOS home screen to bring up Spotlight search, then type the name of the app … Read More